European Research Council Project:

-Developing an account of people’s metacognitive understanding of their concepts is likely to tell us important things about concepts and about cognitive control; and to solve some thorny philosophical problems.
+Developing an account of people’s metacognitive understanding of their concepts is likely to tell us important things about concepts and about cognitive control; and to shed light on some thorny philosophical problems.
 The Project takes up that opportunity.
 It will be the first systematic investigation of the scope of metacognition as it applies to concepts.
-We propose to combine the analytic methods developed by philosophers of mind and cognitive science with psychological model-building and experimental investigation.
+Our approach is to combine the analytic methods developed by philosophers of mind and cognitive science with psychological model-building and experimental investigation.

 - Theoretical foundations for the idea of metacognition applied to concepts; experimental study of the phenomenon; and investigation of its place in and consequences for theories of concepts.

 - The role of concept-metacognition in cognitive control processes; in the phenomenon of knowing what one is thinking; and as a potential epistemic index of coherence.

 - How cues and heuristics are likely to inform a thinker’s metacognitive assessments of their concepts, including socially-communicated cues; and the role of metacognitive communication in the social process of collectively constructing, selecting and rejecting concepts; also the extent to which these processes are distinctively human.

 This project receives funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 681422)